-The CHaracterising ExOPlanets Satellite (CHEOPS) is the first mission dedicated to the search for exoplanetary transits through high precision photometry of bright stars already known to host planets.
-It will provide the unique capability of determining accurate radii for a subset of those planets for which the mass has already been measured from ground-based spectroscopic surveys.
-It will also provide precise radii for new exoplanets discovered by the next generation of ground- or space-based transits surveys (Neptune-size and smaller).
-By unveiling transiting exoplanets with high potential for in-depth characterisation, CHEOPS will also provide prime targets for future instruments suited to the spectroscopic characterisation of exoplanetary atmospheres.
+The European Space Agency's (ESA's) CHaracterising ExOPlanets Satellite (CHEOPS) is the first space mission dedicated to the search for exoplanetary transits through high precision photometry of bright stars already known to host exoplanets.
+It provides the unique capability of determining accurate and precise radii for a subset of small exoplanets (Neptune-size and smaller) discovered by the new generation of space- and ground-based photometric or spectroscopic surveys.
+Additionally, it allows mass determinations of exoplanets in resonant orbits via transit timing measurements, and the atmospheric characterisation of highly irradiated exoplanets via occultation and phase curve observations.
+By focusing on transiting exoplanets with high potential for in-depth characterisation, CHEOPS provides prime targets for future instruments suited to the spectroscopic characterisation of exoplanetary atmospheres, such as NASA/ESA HST, NASA/ESA/CSA JWST, and ESA Ariel.

 CHEOPS is an S- or small-class mission, and a partnership between the European Space Agency's (ESA's) Science Programme and the Swiss Space Office.
 The CHEOPS mission consortium is led by the University of Bern, with important contributions from Industry and Institutes from Austria, Belgium, France, Germany, Hungary, Italy, Portugal, Spain, Sweden and the United Kingdom.
 The responsibilities within the mission are quite different from traditional medium- or large-class ESA missions.
-Specifically, in CHEOPS ESA is the mission architect and is also responsible for procurement of the spacecraft and for the Guest Observers Programme.
+Specifically, ESA is the CHEOPS mission architect and is also responsible for procurement of the spacecraft and for the Guest Observers (GO) Programme.
 The Consortium is responsible for providing the science payload, mission and science operations, the science team and performance monitoring and evaluation.